perstarke-webdev/perstarke-webdev.de-site/de_posts/_posts/2024-03-09-bachelorthesis-recipe-recommender.md

 ## Background

 Recommender systems are like personal assistants in the digital world, helping you find things you might like.
-The most famous example here is Netflix with it's personalized series/movies recommendations.
+The most famous example here is Netflix with its personalized series/movies recommendations.

 They come in two main types:
 ***collaborative filtering***, which looks at what you and others have liked before,